pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-02)

+The current focus is on fixing Vercel deployment failures that occurred after upgrading the shadcn UI components.
+We've identified and resolved two critical issues:

+1. Fixed toast implementation in the 2do page:

+   - Updated the import from `@/hooks/use-toast` to `@/lib/toast-migration`
+   - The toast migration utility properly supports the `variant: "destructive"` property that was causing type errors
+   - This ensures proper error handling and user feedback in the 2Do Task Manager

+2. Fixed duplicate keyframes in tailwind.config.ts:
+   - Removed duplicate 'accordion-down' and 'accordion-up' keyframes definitions
+   - Removed duplicate animation entries
+   - This resolved the build error: "An object literal cannot have multiple properties with the same name"

+These changes have successfully fixed the Vercel deployment issues, and the application is now building and deploying correctly with all the new shadcn UI components.

-The current focus is on fixing a Vercel deployment failure caused by a missing GROQ_API_KEY environment variable.
+Previously, the focus was on fixing a Vercel deployment failure caused by a missing GROQ_API_KEY environment variable.
 The build was failing with the error: "The GROQ_API_KEY environment variable is missing or empty".
 We've implemented the following fixes:

 1. Improved error handling in the Interview Questions Generator API route: